badewen/Growtopia-Dumps/README.md

  - run this command to start the driver (service? dumper?) `sc start KsDumper`
  - profit

+# Limitations
+- cant be run (well, you are going to use this for static analysis dont you?)

 # Credits
 https://github.com/Mattiwatti/EfiGuard for the dse disabler <br>
 https://github.com/EquiFox/KsDumper for the kernel mode dumper